SAMAYV/Assembler_Compilers/Assignment/180101097/Read_Me.md

 # All the programs should be compiled and executed in LINUX g++ environment

+- opcode_table.txt contains the operation codes used by the program.
+- 180101097_Assign02_Functions.h is the header file containing additional functions used by the program files.

 # Instructions for running the code:

 	- First run SICXE_Pass1.cpp using the below command.
 It will generate intermediate.txt, symbol_table.txt.